Convex Clustering through MM: An Efficient Algorithm to Perform Hierarchical Clustering: Minimization Algorithm

 \section{Minimization Algorithm}

 Cluster fusions play an important role in the CCMM algorithm by ensuring that no cluster splits occur while reducing the computational burden.
 Therefore, we first show in Section~\ref{sec:cluster_fusions} how fusions are enlisted to formulate the loss function in terms of the unique centroids in matrix $\mathbf{A}$.
 In Section~\ref{sec:MM_update}, a surrogate function based on the reformulated loss function is derived that can be minimized analytically in linear time---making it an excellent candidate for an iterative minimization algorithm.
-In Section~\ref{sec:alg_implementation}, we present the complete CCMM algorithm and discuss some of its properties.
+The convergence of an algorithm using MM to minimize a nonsmooth function like the convex clustering loss is discussed in Section~\ref{sec:convergence}.
+In Section~\ref{sec:alg_implementation}, we present the complete CCMM algorithm and discuss its implementation and complexity.